Followers: Is the Japanese Show Inspired by a True Story?

 Followers Netflix season 2

-No, ‘Followers’ is not based on a true story and all of its characters are a work of fiction, but to an extent, its entire storyline is grounded to realism.
+No, ‘Followers’ is not based on a true story, and all of its characters are a work of fiction, but to an extent, its entire storyline is grounded in realism.
 The first thing about the show that gets your attention is its vibrant, neon-filled color palette.
 The director, Mika Ninagawa, has been previously known for creating a surreal audio-visual experience for her viewers.
 So you might have seen Japan in some way through social media or even through other shows and films, but the depiction of Japan in ‘Followers’ feels far more real as it gives you a glimpse of it from the perspective of someone who has actually lived there.

 Even when it comes to Limi’s character, just like Mika Ninagawa, she is also a passionate photographer in the series.
-In one scene, Limi spots a cherry blossom tree right out her car window and she steps right out to capture it with her camera.
+In one scene, Limi spots a cherry blossom tree right out of her car window, and she steps right out to capture it with her camera.
 She gets so involved with it that it instantly uplifts her mood.
-You’ll be surprised to know that in her interview, Mika Ninagawa, describes something very similar by saying that “When I’m focused on shooting, I sometimes feel that I am becoming more and more absorbed into the scenery seen from the viewfinder.
+You’ll be surprised to know that in her interview, Mika Ninagawa describes something very similar by saying “When I’m focused on shooting, I sometimes feel that I am becoming more and more absorbed into the scenery seen from the viewfinder.
 For instance, if I’m photographing cherry blossoms, it’s as if I’m inside the cherry blossom or I’ve become the cherry blossom, existing at the boundary between this world and the other world.”

 Adding to this, in another interview, she also said that the mother-son relationship between two of the characters of the series is a reflection of her own life.
 She further explained how she has always been active on social media but she realizes that it has own positives and negatives.
 In conclusion, by and large, ‘Followers’ is Mika Ninagawa’s personal story and segments of her own life are sporadically distributed throughout its storyline.